castaway/alexa_skill/README.md

 ## Included Libraries
 * `alexa_skill` - The core functionality for parsing and verifying Alexa requests, and returning compliant responses.
-* `angel_alexa` - Helpers for the [Angel](https://angel-dart.dev) for
+* `angel_alexa` - Helpers for the [Angel](https://angel-dart.dev)
-writing Alexa skills, including request body parsing and other functionality.
+framework for writing Alexa skills, including request body parsing and other functionality.